How To Change Your Address with USPS When Moving

 Why Changing Your Address When You Move Matters

-Failing to change your address or setup mail forwarding can lead to important mail going to the wrong location.
-Save yourself from future headaches and make sure you don’t miss important bills, legal documents, tax forms and cash-filled birthday cards.
+Failing to change your address or set up mail forwarding can lead to important mail going to the wrong location.
+Save yourself from future headaches and make sure you don’t miss important bills, legal documents, tax forms, and cash-filled birthday cards.
 Changing your address also minimizes your risk of identity theft by ensuring that sensitive information doesn’t end up in the wrong hands.